2011 Toronto Argonauts season

-The 2011 Toronto Argonauts season was the 54th season for the team in the Canadian Football League and their 139th season overall.
+The 2011 Toronto Argonauts season was the 54th season for the team in the Canadian Football League (CFL) and their 139th season overall.
 The Argonauts were eliminated from playoff contention on October 10, 2011 and failed to make a second straight playoff appearance, finishing fourth place in the East Division with a 6–12 record.

 Offseason

 CFL draft

 The 2011 CFL draft took place on Sunday, May 8, 2011.
 After trading their first round pick to Winnipeg for Steven Jyles, the Argonauts went into draft day without that pick.
 However, thanks to a trade with the Roughriders, Toronto selected offensive lineman Tyler Holmes with the seventh overall pick, by only giving up a second and a fourth pick.
 Overall, the Argonauts had seven selections in the draft.